Wisbech Castle: 18th century

-In 1796 John Thelwall attempted to give his lecture in a room in the castle, the lecture was not completed due to disturbances outside the castle.
+In 1796 John Thelwall attempted to give his lecture in a room in the castle; the lecture was not completed due to disturbances outside the castle.

 19th century

-Joseph Medworth was elected Town Bailiff in 1809.
-In 1811 he offered Thurloe's mansion and the enclosed garden to the corporation for £2,000 for the use of Wisbech Grammar School but they did not take up the offers and subsequently he demolished the mansion and used the material to build his villa now known as The Castle.
+Joseph Medworth was elected town bailiff in 1809.
+In 1811 he offered Thurloe's mansion and the enclosed garden to the corporation for £2,000 for the use of Wisbech Grammar School, but they did not take up the offer.
+Subsequently, Medworth demolished the mansion and used the material to build his villa, now known as the castle.

-William Richards, in his history of Lynn Vol I published in 1812, describes the castle site.
-"The detached (castle) buildings have been removed and some elegant rows of houses have been erected.The plan of a large Circus has already also been laid out, about one half which has already been built: when the plan is completed it will add greatly to the pleasantness and beauty of the town.
-The Castle is still standing, and likely to stand, with what may be called fair play, as long as any of the new buildings, although it has been built now over 150 years, and was, at the time of the sale, stated (even by his lordship, it seems) to be in a decayed and ruinous condition".
+It was reported "The removal of the ancient building left unseemly hollows, and as the best mode of dealing with them Mr Medworth built arches upon which is laid a terraced garden walk.
+In one portion of the vaults the end of the basement wall of the garden front of Thurlow's house may be seen cut through, and a well is preserved, the lower part of which is very possibly of some antiquity.

+William Richards, in his History of Lynn Vol I published in 1812, describes the castle site.

-In January 1814 the castle was temporarily used by the Seminary for Young ladies run by Miss Diggle and Miss Oldham whilst their property in The Crescent was completed.
+In January 1814, the castle was temporarily used by the seminary for young ladies run by Miss Diggle and Miss Oldham, whilst their property in The Crescent was completed.

-The Rev W.Holmes ran a Boarding School at the castle for young gentlemen from about 1830 until the 1840s.
-In 1842 F. Ewen's name also featured in the adverts.
-By January 1844 the school was advertised as a Boarding and Day School of Rev.W.Holmes & Son.
+W. Holmes ran a boarding school at the castle for young gentlemen from about 1830 until the 1840s.
+In 1842, F. Ewen's name also featured in the adverts.
+By January 1844, the school was advertised as a boarding and day school of W. Holmes & son.

-Charles Boucher (1817-1853) of The Castle is reported to have broken his arm.
+Charles Boucher (1817-1853) of the castle is reported to have broken his arm.
 Boucher married Elizabeth Russell on 4 July 1844.

-Asinwas born to the Bouchers in 1845.
+A son was born to the Bouchers in 1845.